Ali-Mitchell/password-generator/README.md

-# Password Generator Starter Code
+# Password Generator

+## HTML, CSS, JAVA

+Password is generated based on parameters input by user.